gotchoices/MyCHIPs/doc/use-mobile.md

 ### General
 As of this writing (Jul 2022) no mobile app is yet functional.
 There is a Flutter app originally written by the BYU Capstone team, but it is not yet connected to the backend.
+Update: as of Dec, 2022 an app based on React Native is under way [here](https://github.com/gotchoices/MyCHIPs/tree/dev/client/chark).

 The sections below contain certain design objectives and API definitions for what will hopefully become the mobile application.